jarun/spy/README.md

 # keysniffer
 A Linux kernel module to grab keys pressed in the keyboard, or a keylogger.

 keysniffer was originally written with the US keyboard (and conforming laptops) in mind.
 By default it shows human-readable strings for the keys pressed.
-However, as keyboards evolved, more keys got added.
-So the module now supports a module parameter `codes` which shows the `keycode shift_mask` pair in hex (`codes=1`) or decimal (`codes=2`).
+Optionally, the `keycode shift_mask` pair can be printed in hex or decimal.
 You can lookup the keycodes in `/usr/include/linux/input-event-codes.h`.

 The keypress logs are recorded in debugfs as long as the module is loaded.
 Only root or sudoers can read the log.
 The module name has been camouflaged to blend-in with other kernel modules.